suerfu/LeidenSim/README.md

 /geometry/cryoPlateFile config/geometry/cryoPlates_XX.dat
 /geometry/cryoBeamFile config/geometry/cryoBeams_XX.dat
 ```
+- 1 : Rock geometry.
+Creates a 10m x 10m x 5m Rock with Chemical composition of Homestake cavern and density of 3.26 g/cm3.
+The rock material is placed at the bottom half of the world and top half is called a virtualDetector, which is basically vacuum that does not block any particle.
-- 1 : "Cubic cow".
+- other : "Cubic cow".
 The mock-up geometry is a cube target named *target* in the center of the world.
 The cube has an empty center, and is surrounded by a few farside detectors called *fsN* where N is a number starting from 0.

 Available commands for `type 1` include
 ```